Li357/WHS-App/README.md

 ## v2.0.0

 Complete rewrite and redesign with NativeBase.
 Getting rid of CodePush for app version uniformity.
-Making the app less crappy and bug prone, with linting and unit testing (I hope).
+Making the app less crappy and bug prone, with linting and  testing (I hope).
 Less sloppy code.

 Rewrite Roadmap: